gabrielmaranhao/EDA_OpenTools/README.md

 # Download and Install

-Open the google drive link proveded above, download and install the VM-Ware Software.
+Open the google drive link provided above, download and install the VM-Ware Software.

  - Download "Ubuntu 64-bit.rar" and unzip it.
  - Open VMware -> "Open a Virtual Machine" -> Select the unzip Ubuntu.